timwco/talks/Unit Testing/unit_testing.md

 ---

-> BDD VS TDD

----

-# TDD
+# TDD & BDD

-> Test Driven Development <br />
+> Test Driven Development <br>

+> Behavior Driven Development <br>

-> The idea of writing tests first, having them all fail (because of no code) then writing tests to make the code pass.
+> The idea of writing tests first, having them all fail (because of no code) then writing code to make the tests pass.

----

-# BDD

-> Behavior Driven Development <br />

-> At it's core, BDD is a feature driven approach to TDD.
-Very similar to TDD but more verbose. <br />

-> BDD is more focused on the features as opposed to the results. <br />

-> Basically, we care more about the results of what is happening, then how we go about making it happen.<br />

 ---

 # Which Do We Use?